What Happens To My Drivers License?

 One of the most common questions drivers ask when facing DWI charges in Texas is how will a DWI arrest or conviction affect my driver’s license?
-This is an important question because losing your driving privileges can cause an enormous disruption to your life and daily routine.
+This is an important question because losing your driving privileges can cause enormous disruption to your life and daily routine.

 Following an arrest for DWI, the Texas Department of Public Safety will open a civil case to determine if your driver’s license should be suspended.
-You are at risk of a suspension if you either: took a breath or blood test resulting in a BAC reading of .08 percent or higher or you refused to submit to breath or blood testing.
+You are at risk of a suspension if you either: took a breath or blood test resulting in a BAC reading of .08 percent or higher or you refused to submit to a breath or blood testing.

 At the time of your arrest, the police officer most likely confiscated your license and issued you a temporary driving permit or “notification of suspension” which is valid for 40 days.
 The suspension will go into effect on the 40th day.